Relapse Prevention SkillsRelapse prevention involves lowering your personal risk of using again regardless of the provocation to do so.

 - Independence from alcohol, drugs, and addictive behaviours

 These are some of the amazing skills you will learn so that you can avoid relapsing.
-We build a strong foundation for each of our clients and make sure that they have a sustainable support system outside of the recovery Centre at Aurora.
-We care for each and every one of our clients and want them to succeed.
+We build a strong foundation for each of our members and make sure that they have a sustainable support system outside of the recovery Centre at Aurora.
+We care for each and every one of our members and want them to succeed.
 Whatever you need to be successful, we offer it or will find a way to bring it to the Centre and incorporate it into your personal program.
 Now it’s time apply what you have learned in the real world.

 Your First Steps in Active Recovery